Imperial Camel Corps: 1918

 During the Second Transjordan attack on Shunet Nimrin and Es Salt, the camel brigade were assigned the western defence of the Jordan River ford at Umm esh Shert defending the left flank of the 4th Light Horse Brigade.
 The camel brigade was unable to support the light horsemen, which were attacked on the left flank and forced to withdraw.

 When the EEF advanced out of the Sinai and into Palestine, the change in terrain led to the disbandment of the ICC.
 In June 1918, the Australian troops were used to form the 14th and 15th Light Horse Regiments.
 The New Zealand troops formed the 2nd New Zealand Machine Gun Squadron.
 All three units became part of the 5th Light Horse Brigade.
 The six British companies remained part of the ICC for a while longer.
-Two of them fought with T.E.
-Lawrence in the Arab Revolt, and in July 1918 carried out operations sabotaging the Hejaz railway line.
+Two of them fought with T. E. Lawrence in the Arab Revolt, and in July 1918 carried out operations sabotaging the Hejaz railway line.
 However, no reinforcements were assigned and the six remaining companies were reduced in strength to two before they were eventually disbanded in May 1919.
 Brigadier-General Claude Stuart Rome took over as Colonel of the corps in June 1918.

 Aftermath

-Over two years of service cost the ICC 240 deaths: 106 British, 84 Australians, 41 New Zealanders, and nine men from India.
+Over two years of service cost the ICC 240 deaths: 106 British, 84 Australians, 41 New Zealanders, and 9 Indians.
 A memorial to the Imperial Camel Corps was unveiled on the 22 July 1921, on the Thames Embankment in London.
 On one side it is inscribed with the names of all the members of the corps who died during the war, while on the front is the sentiment; To the Glorious and Immortal Memory of the Officers, N.C.O.s and Men of the Imperial Camel Corps – British, Australian, New Zealand, Indian – who fell in action or died of wounds and disease in Egypt, Sinai, and Palestine, 1916, 1917, 1918.

 The monument also lists all the battles and engagements fought by the corps;